IHE/pharm-mpd/input/pagecontent/pharm-8.md

 This section corresponds to transaction [PHARM-8] of the IHE Technical Framework.
-Transaction [PHARM-8] is used by the Dispense Reporter and the Dispense Receiver actors.
-The Submit Medication Dispense [PHARM-8] transaction is used to transmit a MedicationDispense.
+Transaction [PHARM-8] is used by the [Dispense Reporter](actors-transactions.html#dispense-reporter) and the [Dispense Receiver](actors-transactions.html#dispense-receiver) actors.
+The Submit Medication Dispense [PHARM-8] transaction is used to transmit a `MedicationDispense`.

 ### X:Y.Z.1 Scope

-The Submit Medication Dispense [PHARM-8] transaction passes a MedicationDispense from a Dispense Reporter to a Dispense Receiver.
+The Submit Medication Dispense [PHARM-8] transaction passes a `MedicationDispense` from a [Dispense Reporter](actors-transactions.html#dispense-reporter) to a [Dispense Receiver](actors-transactions.html#dispense-receiver).

 ### X:Y.Z.2 Actors Roles